 Strategy During a Power Play

 The goal is to set up the puck in the offensive zone while you have the time and convenience of numerical advantage over the other team.
-Of course, there are so many offensive variations that it would be challenging to cover them all without leaving a lot unsaid or just sitting down and writing a book.
+Of course, there are so many offensive variations that it would be challenging to cover them all without leaving a lot unsaid or just sitting down and writing a book on it.

 Here are several offensive instances that you might see during a power play:

-During a power play, it’s not uncommon to see five Forwards on the ice and, in some circumstances, including the strategy, 4 Forwards with 1 Defenceman.
+During a power play, it’s not uncommon to see five Forwards on the ice and, in some circumstances and including the strategy, 4 Forwards with 1 Defenceman.
 It’s all about player placement and unleashing a full offensive assault on the diminished team.

 If you’re new to hockey, you will quickly realize that scoring is few and far between in this game, and a Power Play is an immense opportunity to get the puck through the net.